A student, a bodybuilder and a father of three among those killed during protests in Iran

 “As a family, we are heartbroken, but our head is held up high because our girl was martyred on the road to freedom, on the road to a better life that she fought for,” Aminian’s uncle said.

 Despite the risks, defiant protesters have continued to turn out in large numbers across the country.
-The demonstrations have spread to more than 180 cities in all of Iran’s provinces, in a wave of nationwide unrest triggered by crippling economic conditions.
+The demonstrations, triggered by crippling economic conditions, have spread to numerous cities across all of Iran’s 31 provinces.

 Iranian protesters risk death on multiple fronts, whether being shot down by security forces in the streets, or being charged with “moharebeh” translated as “waging war against God,” for vandalizing property, the punishment for which includes execution.